 The largest unconfirmed litter I have come across is 14 young—called cubs, kits or pups—while there is a confirmed case of a vixen from Tippecanoe County in Indiana having 13 cubs, although the mixing/pooling of the litters of two or more vixens in a social group probably account for many such large counts.
 Vixens typically have four pairs (eight) of mammae (nipples), although as many as 10 have been reported, each with eight to 20 lactiferous (milk-secreting) ducts.
-In a recent article to BBC Wildlife Magazine, Stephen Harris notes that the teats in the groin produce more milk (presumably have a greater number of lactiferous ducts) than those farther forward.
+In a recent article to BBC Wildlife Magazine, Stephen Harris noted that the teats in the groin produce more milk than those farther forward.
+Presumably, this means teats in the groin have more lactiferous ducts, which, according to Lloyd, range from eight to 20 per teat, than those further up, although I've been unable to find a source for this.
 According to Lloyd in his 1980 opus The Red Fox:

 “It is certain, however, that the wild fox cannot successfully nurse a litter of more than about ten cubs unaided…”